CubBossa/SplineLib/README.md

 #### Closing the path

-If a curve is closed or not is defined by its spline.
+Whether a curve is closed or not is defined by its spline.
 Shaped splines like those from Circles or Stars are closed by default.
 New Splines are not closed by default and have to be closed with

 ```java